isomerpages/govtech-stp/_start-here/Checklist for Fully Vaccinated Travellers.md

 		<body>
 <div style="padding-left: 5px; margin-bottom:20px; font-size:18px; line-height:1.0; border-style: solid; border-width: 2px; border-color:red; width:120.1%; ">
 	<p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:red;"><b><u>Instructions before use</u>:</b></p>
-	<p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3;">This checklist is for <b>all travellers, including Singapore Citizens or Permanent Residents, entering Singapore from any country/region via air, land, or sea</b>, who are:</p>
+	<p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3;">This checklist is for <b>all travellers, including Singapore Citizens or Permanent Residents, entering Singapore from any country/region via air, land, or sea</b>, and are:</p>
 		<ol style="padding-left:25px; list-style-type:disc;">
 		<li style="padding-left:25px; font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3;">Fully vaccinated with WHO EUL COVID-19 vaccines;* <u>OR</u></li>
-			<li style=" padding-left:25px; font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3;">Born in or after 2010 (i.e. aged 12 and below by year of birth), regardless of vaccination status</li>
+			<li style=" padding-left:25px; font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3;">Born in or <b>after</b> 2010 (i.e. aged 12 and below by year of birth), regardless of vaccination status</li>
 	</ol>
-	<p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3;">If you do not meet the above criteria, refer to the <a href="/arriving/general-travel/non-fully-vaccinated" target="_blank">checklist for travellers who are non-fully vaccinated</a>.
-Travellers transiting in Singapore to another destination without clearing immigration should refer to the<a href="/transit/overview" target="_blank">“Transiting through Singapore”</a> page for information. </p>
+	<p style="font-size:18px; margin-top:10px; margin-bottom:0px;line-height:1.3;">If you do not meet the above criteria, refer to the <a href="/arriving/general-travel/non-fully-vaccinated" target="_blank">checklist for non-fully vaccinated travellers</a>.
+Travellers transiting in Singapore to another destination without clearing immigration should refer to the <a href="/transit/overview" target="_blank">“Transiting through Singapore”</a> page for information. </p>
 	 <p style="font-size:16px; margin-top:10px; margin-bottom:0px;line-height:1.3; color:black;"><i>*To be considered fully vaccinated, travellers must have taken at least one dose of Janssen/J&J, or at least 2 doses of AstraZeneca, Covaxin, Moderna/Spikevax, Covishield, Novavax, Pfizer/BioNTech/COMIRNATY, Sinovac or Sinopharm.
 Mixtures and boosters of these WHO EUL vaccines, and recovery from COVID-19 with vaccination, are also acceptable.
 For full definition of acceptable vaccinations and dose intervals for entry to Singapore, refer to <a href="/arriving/overview#vaccination" target="_blank">this page</a>.</i></p>
 			<!--<p style="font-size:18px; margin-top:10px; margin-bottom:10px;line-height:1.3;">Readers referencing this checklist can indicate “☑” in the boxes (&#9634;) for any completed activities.</p>-->
 	</div>

 <p style=" font-size:18px; margin-top: 15px; margin-bottom:20px; line-height:1.35; width:120.1%;">For a smooth travel experience, read each step below carefully.
-Please note that <b>you are no longer required to take any COVID-19 tests to enter Singapore.</b> </p>
+Please note that <b>you are no longer required to take any COVID-19 tests before departure for Singapore.</b> </p>

 <html>
 <head>